Are you a thyroidectomy patient struggling to feel better after your thyroid removal?

-This might seem like a big problem, especially if you are inundated into the conventional medical model, but I'm here to tell you that there are MANY thyroid medications that exist beyond levothyroxine.
+This might seem like a big problem, especially if you are inundated with the conventional medical model, but I’m here to tell you that there are MANY thyroid medications that exist beyond levothyroxine.

 In fact, I’ve written extensively about these medications in various blog posts throughout the years.

-The key to improving your situation is to use medications which contain a combination of BOTH T4 and T3.
+The key to improving your situation is to use medications that contain a combination of BOTH T4 and T3.